Irma Voigt: Personal life

 Voigt lived and traveled with the chair of the Ohio University English department, Edith Wray, at a home nicknamed "the Irmatage", and was often seen on campus with a companion dog, Lady.
 Voigt died in 1953, in Athens, at the age of 70.
-There is a residence hall at Ohio University named Voigt Hall in her memory.
+There is an all female residence hall at Ohio University named Voigt Hall in her memory.
 Ohio University Libraries holds Voigt's papers, and other materials related to her life and career.